 Occasional waxing or mild polishing of your vehicle by hand may be necessary to remove residue from the paint finish.
 You can get GM-approved cleaning products from your dealer.
-See "Appearance Care and Materials" in the Index.
+See GM Vehicle Care/Appearance Materials on page 5-93.

-Your vehicle has a "basecoat/clearcoat" paint finish.
+If your vehicle has a "basecoat/clearcoat" paint finish.
 The clearcoat gives more depth and gloss to the colored basecoat.
 Always use waxes and polishes that are non-abrasive and made for a basecoat/clearcoat paint finish.

-Machine compounding or aggressive polishing on a basecoat/clearcoat paint finish may dull the finish or leave swirl marks.
+Notice: Machine compounding or aggressive polishing on a basecoat/clearcoat paint finish may dull the finish or leave swirt marks.

 Foreign materials such as calcium chloride and other salts, ice melting agents, road oil and tar, tree sap, bird droppings, chemicals from industrial chimneys, etc., can damage your vehicle's finish if they remain on painted surfaces.
 Wash the vehicle as soon as possible.
 If necessary, use non-abrasive cleaners that are marked safe for painted surfaces to remove foreign matter.